AdobeDocs/commerce-cloud-service.en/help/user/storage/backup-and-recovery.md

 ---
-title: Backup database
+title: Backup Database
 description: Step through the process of backing up your Commerce database.
 ---
-# Backup
+# Backup and recovery

 The backup and recovery approach uses a high-availability architecture combined with full-system backups.
 The backups replicate each Commerce program—all data, code, and assets—across each AWS or Azure Availability Zone.